-David’s experience in the telecom industry includes extensive representation of the former Williams Communications Group, a telecommunications provider that completed a 36,000-mile fiber optic network before its acquisition by another telecom company.
-The WCG work entailed negotiation and drafting of joint venture (“joint build”) agreements with other telecoms, right-of-way and other disputes with cities, counties and other governmental entities on the west coast, and an array of construction disputes arising out of WCG’s nationwide fiber and optronic equipment installation activities.
+David also has extensive experience in the telecom industry gained from his representation of the former Williams Communications Group.
+The WCG work entailed negotiation and drafting of joint venture (“joint build”) agreements with other telecoms, right-of-way and other disputes with cities, counties and other governmental entities and an array of construction disputes arising out of WCG’s nationwide fiber and optronic equipment installation activities.

 David is a member of the Oklahoma Bar Association and is admitted to practice in all Oklahoma state and federal courts, including the United States Court of Appeals for the Tenth Circuit, and in the United States Supreme Court.